The Fantastic FourA team of four scientists and pilots who were caught up in a cosmic anomaly and given strange powers as a result of the exposure.

 - Chrome Champion: A cosmically powered man completely covered in shining silver skin.

-- The Dragon: Serves as one to Galactus, being a herald to the planets he consumes.
+- The Dragon: Serves as a reluctant one to Galactus, being a herald to the planets he consumes.

 - The Fatalist: Has become one as a result of his enslaved position to Galactus being forced to find occupied planets full of living organisms for the cosmic entity to literally consume.
 Sue eventually is able to convince him that he always had the choice to rebel against Galactus.